 In professional athletes adapted to high-intensity intermittent exercise, we found that hs-cTnT was significantly elevated after high-intensity intermittent but not after continuous exercise.
-The principle of specificity should be considered when designing future studies to avoid underestimating exercise-induced cTn elevations in athletes.
+The principle of specificity should be considered when designing future studies to avoid underestimating exercise-induced cTn elevation in athletes.
 Peak hs-cTnT concentration was observed after 6 h indicating that serial assessment post-exercise is important to observe maximum values.
-As the relevance of exercise-induced cTn elevations remains unclear, it should be cautiously interpreted in the clinical setting.
+As the relevance of exercise-induced cTn elevation remains unclear, it should be cautiously interpreted in the clinical setting.

 Article Highlights